mike-barber/rust-zero-cost-abstractions/README.md

 Of course, this is with `target-cpu=native` for Rust to enable the AVX2 instructions.
 Tested on an AWS c5.xlarge (skylake xeon) machine.

 In all cases, I'm also measuring the time it takes to randomly pick two vectors, so that I can be sure this won't bias the results.
-It's irrelevant - around 20 nanoseconds.
+It's irrelevant - around 20 nanoseconds for all languages.

 ## C#